Sagnik1004/Sagnik1004/README.md

-- 👋 Hi, I’m Sagnik Chakravarty
+- 👋 Hi, I’m Sagnik
-- 👀 I’m interested in becoming a data scientist/analyst
-- 🌱 I’m currently learning data science through John Hopkins Data science specialization in Coursera
-- 💞️ I am currently working as an Excel Data reporting analyst or an MIS executive

 - 📫 How to reach me ... sagnik1004@gmail.com

 <!---